A closer look at the case of Aafia Siddiqui, jailed in Texas - NewsBreak

 The prime minister at the time, Yousuf Raza Gilani, called her the “daughter of the nation” and vowed to campaign for her release from jail.

-In the years since, Pakistani leaders have openly floated the idea of swaps or deals that could result in her release.
+In the years since, Pakistani leaders have or deals that could result in her release.

-Faizan Syed, executive director of the Dallas-Fort Worth chapter of the Council on American-Islamic Relations said the group considers Siddiqui to have been “caught in the war on terror" as well as a political prisoner who was wrongly accused through flawed evidence.
-He nonetheless strongly condemned the hostage-taking, calling it wrong, heinous and "something that is completely undermining our efforts to get Dr. Aaifa released.”
+Faizan Syed, Executive Director of the Council on American-Islamic Relations in Dallas Fort-Worth Texas, said the group considers Siddiqui to have been “caught in the war on terror” and as well as a political prisoner who was wrongly accused through flawed evidence.
+He nonetheless strongly condemned the hostage-taking, calling it wrong, heinous and “something that is completely undermining our efforts to get Dr. Aaifa released.”

 She has also garnered support from accused militants in the United States.
 An Ohio man who admitted he plotted to kill U.S. military members after receiving training in Syria also planned to fly to Texas and attack the federal prison where Siddiqui is being held in an attempt to free her.
 The man, Abdirahman Sheik Mohamud, was sentenced in 2018 to 22 years in prison.